inasafe/inasafe-doc/docs/source/training/socialisation/run-basic-inasafe.rst

 * buildings
 * Be Flooded

-20. To change the impact function select :guilabel: `...` *Configure Impact Function Parameter* which is found beside the *Be flooded*
+20. To configures the impact function select :guilabel: `...` *Configure Impact Function Parameter* which is found beside the *Be flooded*

 21. Type :kbd:`0.8` in the window